homer0/prettier-plugin-jsdoc/README.md

 ### Linting && Formatting

 I use [ESlint](https://eslint.org) with [my own custom configuration](https://www.npmjs.com/package/@homer0/eslint-plugin) to validate all the JS code.
-The configuration file for the project code is on `./.eslintrc` and the one for the tests is on `./tests/.eslintrc`.
-There's also an `./.eslintignore` to exclude some files on the process.
+The configuration file for the project code is on `./eslint.config.js`.
 The script that runs it is on `./utils/scripts/lint-all`.

-For formatting I use [Prettier](https://prettier.io) with [my custom configuration](https://www.npmjs.com/package/@homer0/prettier-config) and this same plugin.
-The configuration file for the project code is on `./.prettierrc`.
+For formatting I use [Prettier](https://prettier.io) with [my custom configuration](https://www.npmjs.com/package/@homer0/prettier-config), and this plugin.
+The configuration file for the project code is on `./.prettierrc.js`.

 ### To-Dos